ICHS offers several multilingual resources to help community members and community partners in their efforts to promote healthy living.

 HEALTH PROMOTION VIDEOS

 ICHS partnered with Mapping Our Voices to create several digital stories on topics like preventive health check-ups, smoking cessation, exercise, and stress management.
 ICHS used the process of creating digital stories to engage community members in organizing for healthy changes in their communities.
-The videos are available on the Mapping Our Voices website at www.mappingvoices.org.
+The videos are available on the Mapping Our Voices channel on vimeo at www.vimeo.com/channels/cppwmove.

 HEALTHY ASIAN RECIPES cookbooks